rohya8/mean-stack-interview-questions/README.md

 	how to make singleton service > 1. providedin="root" & 2.providedin="Module_Name"

   - Components?
-	Lifecyclehooks?
+	 - Lifecyclehooks?
 		- children method
 		- why ngOnchanges called first
 		- parameters
 		- can we provide service directly in component? how? how many instances created?

   - Pipes
-	Custom Pipes ? how to implement and real example
+	 - Custom Pipes ? how to implement and real example
-	Pure pipes
+	 - Pure pipes

  - Directives
-	Types > why component is directive
+	 - Types > why component is directive
+	 - Custom directive ? how to implement and real example

-	Can we use `*ngIf` and `*ngFor` on single line
+ - Can we use `*ngIf` and `*ngFor` on single line

  - content projection

  - Elvis operator

  - Observalables vs promises?
-		why observables are prefered
+	 - why observables are prefered
-		Subjects?
+	 - Subjects?
 Subjects vs BehaviorSubjects vs ReplaySubjects
-		observables chaining
+	 - observables chaining

   - Interceptor > how to use ? use cases

   - purpose of below files and atleast rough idea of contents
   	- package.json& package-lock.json
 	- angular.json
     - tsconfig.json

   - Data passing between components